-Those with an EHC plan should be risk-assessed by their school in consultation with the local authority (LA) and parents, to decide whether they need to continue to be offered a school or college place in order to meet their needs, or whether they can safely have their needs met at home.
-This could include, if necessary, carers, therapists or clinicians visiting the home to provide any essential services.
-Many children and young people with EHC plans can safely remain at home.
-In order to ensure that our pupils with EHC plans are supported we have consulted families with regards to whether or not their child needs to attend school.
-We have ensured that the expectations for work being done at home is understood and that pupils can access the work being set by school staff.
-As a school we are undertaking regular check ins to ensure that pupils outcomes are kept at the forefront and that their emotional needs are being met.
+• If children are required to self-isolate at any time, then we have ensured that the expectations for work being done at home is understood and that pupils can access the work being set by school staff.
+As a school we will undertake regular check ins to ensure that pupils outcomes are kept at the forefront and that their emotional needs are being met.
 Work set by class teachers takes into account the needs of the pupils in their classes and some is open-ended in nature to allow pupils to engage with and further their own learning.
+Learning will be accessed through the Google Classroom for that child's class.
+If families are unable to access Google Classroom then they should contact the class teacher.

-Parents of SEND pupils may require our support at this time and the Year group emails are open to enable communication between staff and parents.
+• Parents of SEND pupils may require our support at this time and the Year group emails are open to enable communication between staff and parents.
 The Learning Support Mentor is available to speak to via telephone in school.
 The SENCO can be reached at senco@stedwards.bucks.sch.uk